Sahilj11/Learning-notes/Notes/MCA/3rd Sem/AOS.md

 - Network management:- manages network protocoles and functions , enabling the OS to establish network connection.
 - Security and protection

+## Structure of OS

+### INTRO
+- common approach is to partition the tasks into small components , or modules , rather than have one monolithic system

 ## Types of OS

 ### Batch OS